mysql/mysql-shell-plugins/mrs_plugin/examples/readme.md

 The MRS Shell Plugin ships with a set of example projects that showcase the possibilities of the MySQL REST Service.

-They are implemented as simple [Progressive Web Apps (PWA)](https://en.wikipedia.org/wiki/Progressive_web_app) to showcase the features offered by MRS.
+The MRS Notes example implements as simple [Progressive Web Apps (PWA)](https://en.wikipedia.org/wiki/Progressive_web_app) to showcase the features offered by MRS.

+The MRS Scripts example includes a set of examples that showcase server side rendering of HTML pages.

 !include mrs_notes/readme.md

+!include mrs_scripts/readme.md